sarchak/smartcopy/README.md

 ### Requirements

-   * Unix based files systems with fork support
+   * Unix based OS with fork support and support for watching filesystem changes through inotify, FSEvents or  kqueue.
    * python 2.7 and above

 ### Design